codess-aus/PL-900/PowerApps.md

 **Gallery control** to display a list of records.
 A gallery control can filter, sort, search, and scroll through a set of records from a data source.
 You should use the Gallery control to show the image of an employee, their name, and department information.

+You should use a gallery control to show a list of manufactured products.
+This control type shows multiple records from a data source, like a product list.

+**Image control**: This control displays an image in the app.
+It does not upload a product picture.

 **Screen control**: This is a container for other controls and can have an image in the background.